GENIVI/rvi_core/doc/rvi_security.md

 and to register another set of services.

-The certificate is encoded as a JSON Web Token (JWT) signed by the privet root key.
+The certificate is encoded as a JSON Web Token (JWT) signed by the private root key.
 The decoded payload has the following JSON elements.

 Command line parameters to ```rvi_create_certificate.py``` given in parenthesis.
-Items marked with '*' ar slated for name changes to better reflect JWT practises and RVI semantics.
+Items marked with '*' are slated for name changes to better reflect JWT practises and RVI semantics.

 1. **```iss``` Issuer (```--issuer```)**<br>